FranckLab/single-layer-3D-TFM/README.md

 # single-layer-3D-TFM
-Repository for single-layer 3D TFM used for measuring cellular displacements and tractions from a gel with a single bead layer imaged with epifluorescence microscopy.
+Repository for single-layer 3D TFM scripts used for measuring cellular displacements and tractions from a gel with a single bead layer imaged with epifluorescence microscopy.
 This contains the Matlab, Python, and PowerShell scripts needed to run our single-layer 3D TFM algorithm.
-This algorithm uses epifluorescence image stacks of a single layer of fluorescent micro-beads embedded at a gel surface to reconstuct 3D surface layer displacements and tractions, given approperiate material properties for the gel.
+This algorithm uses epifluorescence image stacks with a single layer of fluorescent micro-beads embedded at a gel surface to reconstuct 3D surface layer displacements and tractions, given approperiate material properties for the gel.
 See our paper describing this process for more details: ..........